digitsensitive/birthday-reminder-cs50/README.md

   - Create: `python3 -m venv .venv`
   - Activate: `source .venv/bin/activate`
 - Select your new environment by using the Python: Select Interpreter command from the Command Palette.
-- Install packages: `python3 -m pip install matplotlib`
+- Install packages: `python3 -m pip install <PACKAGE_NAME>`
+- Use `pip list` to check which package are installed including information about the version
 - Once you are finished, type `deactivate` in the terminal window to deactivate the virtual environment.